mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

     Opteryx contains no specific optimiations to make use of multiple CPUs, although multiple CPUs may be beneficial as some libraries Opteryx is built on may use multiple CPUs.

 !!!
 Warning
-    Non x86 environments, such as Raspberry Pi or the M1 Macs, may require additional set up steps.
+    Non x86 environments, such as Raspberry Pi or the Apple Silicon Macs (e.g. M1), may require additional set up steps.

 ### Operating System Support